aeserran/Twitter-Python-LEMI-1481881775100/README.md

 4. Set the api end point to dedicated bluemix: `cf api https://api.w3ibm.bluemix.net`
 5. Login: `cf login`.
 6. Push the application code to Bluemix: `cf push`
 7. Create a **Insights for Twitter** service.
-You can do this in two different ways: command line or Web UI:
+You can do this in two different ways: command line or Web UI.
+Choose the one you like.
   * **Command line**:
     * Create the service: `cf create-service twitterinsights Free twitter-insights-service`.
 We named the service *twitter-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
     * Bind *twitter-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] twitter-insights-service`.